Block info Element

 This proposal makes no backwards-incompatible changes.
 Any page written in a version prior to the implementation of this proposal will work exactly the same in a processing tool that implements this proposal.

 This proposal adds an element where a block element may be expected.
-Normally, if a new block element were to be added, its fallback behavior would be subject to the default.
+Normally, if a new block element were to be added, its fallback behavior would be subject to the default block context fallback behavior.
 This behavior is mostly suitable for this addition, although there is potential for a multi-purpose element to be accidentally processed in restricted block context.

-However, the info element appears in any context other than as the first element of a page or section, it is ignored."
-Therefore, the fallback behavior for any conformant processor that does not implement this proposal is to ignore the additional element, which is the desired behavior.explicitly say "If an
+However, the processing expectations for the info element explicitly say "If an info element appears in any context other than as the first element of a page or section, it is ignored."
+Therefore, the fallback behavior for any conformant processor that does not implement this proposal is to ignore the additional element, which is the desired behavior.

 This page also proposes allowing the info element in list and table elements.
 These elements do not take block content, but rather have structured content specific to each element.
 None of these elements specifies the fallback behavior for unrecognized elements.
 All known implementations ignore unrecognized elements, so this change is considered safe.